-If you decide to stay in Argostoli for your holidays, it’s needless to say that you will find all sorts of accommodation, including luxurious and budget hotels as well as rooms to let.
-There is no chance of getting bored in Argostoli as the city is lively year round, with a lot of shops, cafes and bars mostly found in Lithostroto, the pedestrian street near the main square.
+If you decide to stay in Argostoli for your holidays, it’s needless to say that you will find all sorts of accommodation options, including luxurious and budget hotels as well as rooms to let.
+There is no chance you will get bored in Argostoli, as the city is lively year round, with a lot of shops, cafes and bars mostly found in Lithostroto, the pedestrian street near the main square.
 If you head to Lithostroto for a drink in the evening, you might get lucky enough to come across the local band playing traditional Kefalonian songs and filling the atmosphere with rhythmic and soft sounds.

 Apart from the main square there is also the Campana (bell in Greek) square where the bell tower which the square was named after is located.
 Go on the top of the tower to see the panoramic view of Argostoli and take a look at the photo exhibition to find out what the tower, Lithostroto and the whole city used to be like before the earthquake.
 The café “The Bells” is a traditional café but it belongs to the ROTA Cooperative which means that they employ people with disabilities.
 From here you could also buy scented herbs and locally made sweets.

 For those of you who would like to become more acquainted with the history and the culture of the city, the Archaeological Museum and the Korgialeneios Library are highly recommended.
 In the first one, important archaeological findings from different sites around the island are exhibited, whereas in the second one, there is a rare collection of books and manuscripts.
 The Library also operates as a folklore museum and therefore exhibits from the everyday life on the island, especially in the past, are on display.